If you leverage SEO tools for rank tracking and keyword research, you’ve automated your SEO.

 Internal IT challenges, infrastructure issues, and a lack of resources all make it difficult to implement change — even though you know it will have a positive effect.

-Instead of manually adding and modifying site elements like title tags, meta descriptions, internal links, canonical tags, structured data (and plenty more) on a page-by-page cadence, you can now use automation to immediately update these components all directly from seoClarity.
+Instead of manually adding and modifying site elements like title tags, meta descriptions, internal links, canonical tags, structured data (and plenty more) on a page-by-page cadence, you can now use automation to immediately update these components all directly from seoClarity with ClarityAutomate.

 Since you're operating outside of your content management system, you're able to update elements on your site even if your CMS doesn't have the appropriate field.

-A simple edit or addition that you make with the technology creates a real-time change on your live site.
+A simple edit or addition that you make with the technology creates real-time changes on your live site.

 No more chasing down content writers, developers, and production teams for weeks on end to fulfill a project that will now take minutes.